 - There are bathrooms and air conditioning – The boat has a tarp over the top, so for the most part you are in the shade (and safe from the bird poo).
 When the boat is going, there is usually a nice breeze too, however there is an air conditioned cabin and bathroom.

 - Local Seafood – The Lady Jane is docked outside the Marshside Grill, a good place to score some local seafood.
-If you’d rather take it home and cook it yourself, City Market on Glouster Street in Brunswick is the best place to get local seafood.
+If you’d rather take it home and cook it yourself, there are several fresh seafood markets around the Golden Isles.